-- Direct Digital Control (DDC)-A microprocessor-based device or network of devices that controls a system or process such as an HVAC system.
-It may be a proprietary system or an open system, such as BACnet. - Direct Expansion (DX)-A common method of cooling air by passing it through a coil that contains refrigerant.
-The refrigerant expands prior to entering the coil, allowing it to absorb heat from the warmer air passing through the coil.
+Direct Digital Control (DDC)-A microprocessor-based device or network of devices that controls a system or process such as an HVAC system.
+It may be a proprietary system or an open system, such as BACnet.

+- Direct Expansion (DX)-A common method of cooling air by passing it through a coil that contains refrigerant.
+The refrigerant expands prior to entering the coil, allowing it to absorb heat from the warmer air passing through the coil. - Discovery-A service to find unknown resources/entities/services based on a rough specification of the desired result.
+It may be utilized by a human or another service.
+Credentials for authorization are considered when executing the discovery.

-- Dissipation Constant-In a thermistor, the ratio of the change in power dissipation to a corresponding change in body temperature. - Distributed Control System (DCS)-A collection of "smart" field controllers that can control their zones without supervision from a master controller. - Diurnal Flux-The difference between daytime and nighttime temperatures. - Discharge Pressure-See Head Pressure. - Displacement Ventilation-See Ventilation, Displacement. - Diverting Relay-In pneumatic controls, a device that diverts air pressure from a supply line to either of two branch lines or from either of two supply lines to one branch line. - Diverting Valve-A three-way valve with one inlet and two outlets.
+Distributed Control System (DCS)-A collection of "smart" field controllers that can control their zones without supervision from a master controller.

+Discharge Pressure-See Head Pressure.

+Displacement Ventilation-See Ventilation, Displacement.

+- Diverting Relay-In pneumatic controls, a device that diverts air pressure from a supply line to either of two branch lines or from either of two supply lines to one branch line. - Diverting Valve-A three-way valve with one inlet and two outlets.
 It can direct the full flow to either outlet or modulate the flow between the two outlets.
-See also Valve.

-DOAS-See Dedicated Outdoor Air Systems.

-DOE-See Department of Energy.

-Domain-A logical grouping of devices that can communicate with each other over transmission media.
+See also Valve. - DOAS-See Dedicated Outdoor Air Systems. - DOE-See Department of Energy. - Domain-A logical grouping of devices that can communicate with each other over transmission media.